-Review of all verb tenses A2 – summary table
+Review of all pre-intermediate verb tenses (CEFR A2)– Summary table

 1 Habits or situations that happen regularly.